EmmanuelOBUjunior/EmmanuelOBUjunior/README.md

-I am a persevering, persuaded and energetic dude with a demonstrated reputation in Computer Science and Engineering.
+I am a persevering, persuaded and energetic person with a demonstrated reputation in Computer Science and Engineering.
 I generally endeavor to accomplish the best quality conceivable, at some random errand and in any circumstance.
 I am acquainted with